 By Car Travelling from the West: Exit the M4 at Junction 33.
 Follow the A4232 for approximately 6 miles and exit via the slip road onto Leckwith Road.
 Continue along Leckwith Road until you reach the junction with the A4161 where you need to turn right.
 Follow the A4161 towards the city centre and turn left onto Cathedral Road (A4119).
 The SWALEC Stadium is situated in Sophia Gardens, which can be accessed via Sophia Close off Cathedral Road.

 By Bus: Bus Routes 24, 25 and 62 run frequently from Cardiff Central Bus Station to Cathedral Road.
 For further information visit the Cardiff Bus website.

 By Train:Cardiff Central Train Station is located approximately 1 mile from the Stadium.
-For train timetables visit the Arriva Trains website and also the First Great Western website.
+For train timetables visit the Arriva Trains website and also the Great Western Railway (GWR) website.

 SWALEC Stadium: www.swalecstadium.co.uk